apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/GettingStarted.md

         // Read 'inputFile', count the words, and save to 'outputFile'.
     }
 }

-Count.main()
 ```

-In the code above, the `inputFile` and `outputFile` properties use the `@Argument` property wrapper. `ArgumentParser` uses this wrapper to denote a positional command-line input — because `inputFile` is specified first in the `Count` type, it's the first value read from the command line, and `outputFile` is read second.
+In the code above, the `inputFile` and `outputFile` properties use the `@Argument` property wrapper. `ArgumentParser` uses this wrapper to denote a positional command-line input — because `inputFile` is specified first in the `Count` type, it's the first value read from the command line, and `outputFile` is the second.

 We've implemented the command's logic in its `run()` method.
 Here, we're printing out a message confirming the names of the files the user gave.
 (You can find a full implementation of the completed command at the end of this guide.)

-Finally, you tell the parser to execute the `Count` command by calling its static `main()` method.
-This method parses the command-line arguments, verifies that they match up with what we've defined in `Count`, and either calls the `run()` method or exits with a helpful message.
+Finally, you designate the `Count` command as the program's entry point by applying the `@main` attribute.
+When running your command, the `ArgumentParser` library parses the command-line arguments, verifies that they match up with what we've defined in `Count`, and either calls the `run()` method or exits with a helpful message.

 ## Working with Named Options